-St Patrick's Primary School, Swansea, endeavours to provide students with an enriched educational and caring environment with a focus on meeting the individual learning needs of each student.
-This is inspired by the school’s faith and the aim for each person to reach their full potential in body, mind, heart and spirit.
+St Patrick's Primary School, Swansea endeavours to provide students with an enriched educational and caring environment with a focus on meeting the individual learning needs of each student.

-The student leadership program aims to provide opportunities for students to play a significant and effective role in the decision making processes of the school, and to ensure that student leaders are positive role models for other students.
+The student leadership program provides opportunities for students to play a significant and effective role in the decision-making processes of the school and to ensure that student leaders are positive role models for other students.
 The school’s Mini Vinnies team coordinates a variety of social justice initiatives which include fundraising activities to support charitable organisations.
 The school’s preferred charities are Caritas, Catholic Mission, SIMS Cambodia and the Mary MacKillop Foundation.

-The students of St Patrick’s have a very special relationship with the residents of two local residential aged care facilities.
-During their regular visits to these elderly residents, the students enjoy the opportunity to talk, to share their school work and to entertain the residents.
+The students of St Patrick’s have a very special relationship with the school’s elderly neighbours in the Tenison Apartments aged care facility.
+The students’ regular visits to Tenison Apartments allow them opportunities to talk, share their school work and entertain the residents.

-St Patrick’s also has a very successful recycling program.
-With no garbage bins on the playground, the students place all of their lunch scraps and rubbish into their lunch boxes to take home.
-This program saves the school a great deal of time and money, and it is an environmentally responsible way of managing waste.
+St Patrick’s is a bin-free school which sees students place all of their lunch scraps and rubbish into their lunch boxes to take home.
+This program saves the school a great deal of time and money and it is an environmentally responsible way of managing waste.
 It also allows parents to see exactly what their children are eating and/or not eating.
 The school’s award-winning recycling program encourages the students to be environmentally responsible.

-Students of St Patrick's Primary School, Swansea, are encouraged to continue their Catholic education for Years 7 to 12 by attending St. Mary's High School, Gateshead.
+The students of St Patrick's Primary School, Swansea are encouraged to continue their Catholic education for Years 7 to 12 by attending St Mary's Catholic College, Gateshead.